Heavy fighting underway in 3 Afghan provinces | english.lokmat.com

 Heavy fighting underway in 3 Afghan provinces

-Kabul, Aug 8 Heavy fighting between Afghan security forces and the Taliban is currently underway the three northern ...
+New Delhi/Kabul, Aug 8 Heavy fighting between Afghan security forces and the Taliban is currently underway the three ...

 Citing sources, the TOLO News report said the clashes in Kunduz have reached the centreof the city of Kunduz and some key government buildings have fallen to the Taliban.